rticommunity/rticonnextdds-examples/examples/recording_service/service_admin/cpp/README.md

     profiles in both the application and the *Recording Service* we ensure the QoS matching and the reliability of the communication.

+-   `replay_remote_admin.xml`: this is a configuration file for Replay Service that enables remote administration, and uses the QoS profiles defined in the XML QoS profiles file defined above.
+By using the same QoS profiles in both the application and the *Replay Service* we ensure the QoS matching and the reliability of the communication.

 ## Building the Example

 In order to build this example, you need to provide the following variables to